Joshua Fisher (musician)

-Joshua Fisher (born 25 October 1989) is a singer-songwriter from Lewisham in South London, currently living in Norwich, England.
+Joshua Fisher (born 25 October 1989) is a British singer-songwriter.

 His debut EP, "Atlas" was scheduled to be released on 25 October 2010 by independent London based label Polymorph Records.
 "Atlas" features four songs, which have been co-produced by Roger Pusey – former producer of The Smiths albums Hatful of Hollow and Louder Than Bombs.

 Fisher cites Nick Drake, Bright Eyes and The Waterboys among his influences.